docs / schema / outcome-attribution

 Attribution

-The attribution block records which files and line ranges were produced by the agent session.
+The attribution block records which files and line ranges were produced by the agent trace.

 {